 The Art Department offers photography courses for both majors and non-majors.
 The studio courses introduce theory, practice, and history of photography as a medium of visual communication and creative expression.
-The courses use field work and (wet) laboratory work on guided self-directed projects using black and white processing / printing.
+The courses use field work and (wet) laboratory work on guided self-directed projects using black and white processing/printing.
 Digital concepts are introduced as appropriate.
-See ART 181 and 182, Photography I and II.
+For course information, see ART 180, Art of Photography, and ART 181 and 182, Photography I and II.

 The Multimedia and Interactive Technology Department (MIT) offers digital photography and videography courses for both degree-seeking students as well as members of the community who are interested in learning more about digital cameras and photography.
 Classes focus on camera skills, composition, and printing techniques using a wide variety of digital equipment.
-See MIT 213 and 214, Digital Photography and Digital Videography.
+For course information, see MIT 213 and 214, Digital Photography and Digital Videography.

-PHYSICAL EDUCATION (PE)
+Physical Education (PE)